 The revelation that then-President Barack Obama’s FBI had begun investigating the presidential candidate of the opposing party – followed by the Bureau’s refusal to explain why – would likely have enraged a large section of the voting public and propelled Trump to a landslide victory.

 America has, almost certainly, not heard the last of Peter Strzok.
 The Justice Department’s Inspector General has yet to release another report into FBI misconduct and potential abuse of its Foreign Intelligence Surveillance Act powers.
 Strzok remains a central figure in that affair.
 His former lover, Lisa Page, may have contributed to his firing with her own closed-door testimony to Congress.
 She resigned from the FBI in early 2017 and may be the only member of the Bureau’s anti-Trump cabal who escapes further scrutiny and, perhaps, legal jeopardy.
-Like Comey and McCabe, Peter Strzok may be less fortunate.We value your comments!
-Please weigh in on our comment section below.
+Like Comey and McCabe, Peter Strzok may be less fortunate.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com